Favorite thing: Visiting the MPM - the Public Museum - is a must here.

 Fondest memory: Visiting the Public Museum and walking downtown.

-Classic Art Deco Office Building on the eastern side of downtown.
+Favorite thing: Classic Art Deco Office Building on the eastern side of downtown.
 Influenced by the classic step pyramids of Egypt and Babylonia - not to mention New York and Chicago!

 Designed by the local firm of Eschweiler & Eschweiler, the Wisconsin Gas Building is sky-lit beautifully at night.
 And the top of the tower serves as a nightime local weather forecast: a flashing flame means precipitation within twenty-four hours!
 Dark red means a warming trend, gold means a coming chill, and blue signals no temperature change.
 Who needs the Weather Channel!